hchiam/learning-css/README.md

       - Similarly, if there's multiple positive and negative margins to overlap, take the most positive and most negative margins and add those.
       - So if you want a child to be lower down inside its parent, you might want to add top padding to the parent instead of trying to incorrectly add top margin to the child.
       - But where this analogy breaks down: while margin "distancing" collapses/overlaps in the block direction, but oddly "add" (don't overlap) in the inline direction.
+  - further notes on margin collapse: [BFCs and preventing margin collapse: "Why isn't the margin applying?"](https://youtu.be/YdggbwLEuFg): create a BFC with `display:flex;` or `display:flow-root;`
+    - BFC = [Block Formatting Context](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Block_formatting_context) <- see link for things that implicitly create a BFC, which is good for suppressing margin collapse, containing internal floats, and excluding external floats.

 - https://github.com/hchiam/huckleberry